GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Method

-Inspired by the residual connection, we use it to update the global features from $ {\boldsymbol{F}}_{g}^{'}$ to $\boldsymbol{F}_{g} $, which can suppress the overfitting of the model and avoid the problem of gradient disappearance and degradation:
+Inspired by the residual connection, we apply it to update the global features from $\boldsymbol{F}_{g} $ to $ {\boldsymbol{F}}_{g}^{'}$, which can suppress the overfitting of the model and avoid the problem of gradient disappearance and degradation:

 where $ \xi $ is the feature alignment layer which includes convolutional layer, normalization layer and non-linear activation function layer.